 How Can I Stop My Son or Daughter from Gambling?

 Ultimately, you cannot force your son or daughter to stop gambling.
 However, your approval or disapproval remains one of the strongest influences in your child’s life.
-Whether your child is a teenager or a fully independent adult, your opinion, values and experience matter.
+Whether your child is a young person or a fully independent adult, your opinion, values, and experience matter.
 You can guide them and encourage them to get help when you notice a problem.

 How to Help Someone with a Gambling Problem